-- M. Stalking engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress. - N. Standard of Evidence1 the College uses preponderance of evidence as the standard for proof of whether a violation of this policy has occurred.
+- M. Stalking engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for his/her safety or the safety of others or suffer substantial emotional distress. - N. Standard of Evidence the College uses preponderance of the evidence as the standard for proof of whether a violation of this policy has occurred.
 In the student due process hearing and employee grievance process, legal terms like "guilt", "innocence" and "burden of proof" are not applicable.
 Student and employee due process hearings are conducted to take into account the totality of all evidence available from all relevant sources.
 The College will find the Respondent either "responsible" or "not responsible" for violating these Procedures. - O. Supportive Measures individualized services reasonably available that are non-punitive, non-disciplinary, and not unreasonably burdensome to the other party that are designed to ensure equal educational access, protect safety, or deter sexual harassment.
-Examples of support measures are counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, leaves of absences, increased security and monitoring of certain areas of the College, and other similar measures. - P. Title IX Coordinator for purposes of these Procedures, the Title IX Coordinator for employee complaints refers to Roger Irvin/ Chief Human Resources, Diversity & Inclusion Officer, 828.327.7000 ext.
-4277, rirvin@cvcc.edu.Student related Title IX issues will be handled by Jonathan Loss/Dean of Enrollment Management located in the Student Services building The phone number is 828.327.7000 ext.
-4526 and the email is jloss@cvcc.edu.
+Examples of support measures are counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, campus escort services, mutual restrictions on contact between the parties, leaves of absences, increased security and monitoring of certain areas of the College, and other similar measures. - P. Title IX Coordinator for purposes of these Procedures, the Title IX Coordinator refers to Dr. Felicia Simmons.
+The Title IX Coordinator's office is in the College's Human Resources Office on the Main Campus.
+The phone number is 828.327.7000 x4580 and the email is fsimmons136@cvcc.edu.
+The Deputy Title IX Coordinator for Employees is Mr. Roger Irvin (828.327.7000 x4277, rirvin@cvcc.edu).
+The Deputy Title IX Coordinator for Students is Dr. Jonathan Loss (828.327.7000 x4526, jloss@cvcc.edu).